kevin-at-datical/liquibase.github.com/get_started/lb-first-steps.md

 If you are brand new to Liquibase, we recommend you begin by downloading the <a href="https://download.liquibase.org/download/?frm=n" target="_blank">Liquibase Installer</a>.
 You can then skip ahead to the <a href="/documentation/workflows/using-the-lb-installer.html">Using the Liquibase Installer</a> topic to learn more about the Liquibase Developer Workflow.

 ### What if I would rather manually install Liquibase?
 There are many ways to download and install Liquibase manually depending on how you choose to use it.
-If you decide not to use the Liquibase installer (which comes with tons of example files to help you learn the Liquibase Develop workflow **before** using your own database), then you can view the [Liquibase Installation Documentation](/documentation/installation/index.html) for more information on other ways to download and install Liquibase.
+If you decide not to use the Liquibase installer (which comes with tons of example files to help you learn the Liquibase Developer Workflow **before** using your own database), then you can view the [Liquibase Installation Documentation](/documentation/installation/index.html) for more information on other ways to download and install Liquibase.
 </div>
 </div>